 Acknowledgments:

 This research was supported by the ISF, NSF, and ERC.
 We would like to acknowledge technical help with the temperature stage from Randy Milford, Michael Koren, Doug Shafer, and Jeremy Dennison.
 Assistance with software development was provided by Or Chen, Di Xu, Rajesh Sannareddy, and Sumit Bhattachary.
 We would like to thank our collaborators Prof. Peter L. Davies and Dr. Laurie A. Graham for the MpIBP protein and helpful discussions.
-We also thank lab members Dr. Maya Bar-Dolev, Yangzhong Qin, Dr. Yeliz Celik, Dr. Natalya Pertaya, and Ortal Mizrahy, for their user feedback.
+We also thank lab members Dr. Maya Bar-Dolev, Yangzhong Qin, Dr. Yeliz Celik, Dr. Natalya Pertaya, Ortal Mizrahy, and Shlomit Guy for their user feedback.

 Table of specific reagents and equipment: